 Rating category Factor

 S1 0.3%

 S2 0.6%

-S3 2.5%

-All other short-term ratings 10%

-&lt;sup>72 A related entity can include a parent company, a sister company, a subsidiary or any other affiliate.
+&lt;sup>80 A related entity can include a parent company, a sister company, a subsidiary or any other affiliate.

 The effective maturity for the exposures to related entities within each rating grade can also be calculated as a weighted average of the effective maturities of the individual exposures.
 The weight to apply to each exposure's maturity is equal to the exposure's total non-discounted cash flows divided by the total non-discounted cash flows for all exposures to the related entities.